Follow the steps

 Registered exporters and recognised agencies can access export certificate templates

 Registered exporters and recognised agencies can access export certificate templates for overseas countries – a template version of the export certificate.
-Using the templates will save time when competing other export documents.
+Using the templates will save time when completing other export documents.

 Assistance dogs